maxviazov/Spring-Frameworks-/Spring-Framework-Code-Style.md

 * Setter order should reflect order of importance, not historical order
 * Ordering of _fields_ and _setters_ should be **consistent**

-### Elvis operator
+### Ternary Operator

-Wrap the elvis operator with parenthesis, i.e. `return (foo != null ? foo : "default");`
+Wrap the ternary operator within parentheses, i.e. `return (foo != null ? foo : "default");`

-### Null check
+### Null Checks

-Use the `Assert.notNull` static method to check that a method argument is not `null`.
-Format the exception message so that the name of the parameter comes first with its first character capitalized, following by _must not be null_.
+Use the `org.springframework.util.Assert.notNull` static method to check that a method argument is not `null`.
+Format the exception message so that the name of the parameter comes first with its first character capitalized, followed by "_must not be null_".
 For instance

 ```
 public void handle(Event event) {